system76/docs/content/ending-frozen-applications.md

 ---
-title: Ending Frozen Applications and Desktops
+title: Closing Frozen Applications and Desktops
 description: >
   Linux provides several methods to kill frozen or hung up processes and applications using GUI applications or terminal commands.
 keywords: